JarkkoInJatiko/OmaMittariVBADemo/README.md

 ## Getting Started

 Download OmaMittatiVBADemo.xlsm to your Windows computer.
 Make sure macros are allowed in Excel.
 Add your subscription key, username and APIToken in the Helpers module.
-In order to get them <b>you need to first <a href="https://kehitys.omamittari.fi/signup/">registrate</a> as an OmaMittari developer in order to get your own requiredsubscription.</b>
+In order to get them <b>you need to first <a href="https://kehitys.omamittari.fi/signup/">registrate</a> as an OmaMittari developer in order to get your own required subscription key.</b>

 ```
 Private Const sUserName As String = "zzzz" '*** Replace this with your UserName